ME3Tweaks/ME3TweaksModManager/documentation/moddesc.ini.md

 | importedby | Integer   | As a mod developer you should never set this value.
 This is a compatibility shim for mods imported into M3 before Build 103 to indicate they should force target Mass Effect 3.
 After Build 103 was created, the 'game' descriptor was forced to always be present, and this flag indicates that it should use ME3 for those mods.                                                                                             | No       | 6.0 (Build 103+)   |
 | minbuild   | Integer   | This descriptor is used to specify that a mod is only allowed to load on a specific build.
 For example, if a mod depends on features only present in Build 104, minbuild can be used to ensure users on Build 103 or lower cannot attempt to load the mod.                                                                                                                                                                     | No       | 6.0 (Build 104+)   |

-#### ME3 Mods
-If you are building a mod for ME3, the lowest version I suggest using is 5.0, as this is the last 32-bit mod manager version.
-Otherwise use whatever the latest version is, as deployment support typically is built around the latest version.

-#### ME1, ME2 Mods
-If you are building a mod for ME1 or ME2 you must target a minimum of moddesc version 6, which is the first version that M3 supported.
-ME3CMM does not support ME1 or ME2, and will reject mods with a cmmver of 6.
+#### What cmmver should I pick?
+You typically will want to simply target the latest version.
+The moddesc.ini editor built into Mod Manager will cannot save against older versions of moddesc, and the majority of users will be on the latest version due to the built in update prompts in Mod Manager.

-Valid values are listed below with the main highlights of that release:
+Valid values for cmmver are listed below with the main highlights of that release:

 #### Moddesc features by version
 | cmmver Version | Games supported | Release date | Release Highlights                                                                                                                                                   |